What is smartwielen? How does smartwielen work?

 How long will my results be save?
 How can I access them again in the future?

 The answers that a user gives are saved on the computer's session storage.
 As soon as a user closes the tab/browser window or turns off their computer the session ends and all answers will be deleted.
 We do this to ensure that your data is not accessed by other users of the same device.
 If you would like to save your results for later reference, there is the option to send your results via email on the results page.
 For more information, see the methodology.

 How can I interpret the smartspider?
 How is the smartspider calculated?

 The smartspider is a graphical visualisation of the political profiles of the candidates/parties and user based on their answers to the questionnaire.
 Each of the six axes represents a formulated goal in a policy area (e.g. Environmental Protection) based on 2-4 statements from the questionnaire.
 Some statements have been assigned to multiple axes and some statements have not been assigned to any axes.
 For each axis a value of between 100 and 0 points can be reached.
-A value of 100, at the outside edge of the spider, represents strong agreement with the formulated goal (e.g. Environmental Protection) of the corresponding axis.
+A value of 100, at the outside edge of the spider, represents strong agreement with the formulated goal of the corresponding axis.
 A value of 0, at the middle of the spider, means that there is no agreement with the formulated goal.
 The more similar the political profiles of a candidate/party and user are, the more their smartspiders will overlap.
 For more information on the smartspider and which statements are assigned with which axes, see the methodology.